2025–26 Reading F.C. season: October

 On 26 October, Reading announced that Head Coach Noel Hunt had been relieved of his duties following a 1–1 home draw against Doncaster Rovers following a play-off push towards the conclusion of the previous season with the Royals ultimately finishing 3 points off the play-off places with Leyton Orient finishing ahead of them.
 To start this season it took until 30 September 2025 at home to Port Vale for Reading to get their first victory of the campaign with Noel Hunt leaving Reading 19th in the table on 15 points two points off the relegation zone with Port Vale and Plymouth Argyle both having a match-in-hand on Reading.
 Noel Hunt left the Royals with a record of just three wins in 14 games this season.
 He was appointed to replace Rubén Sellés who departed for EFL Championship club Hull City on 6 December 2024 so Noel Hunt only lasted 324 days in charge of Reading.
-The two highly touted replacements for Noel Hunt are former Wycombe Wanderers managers Gareth Ainsworth - who is currently in charge of EFL League Two club Gillingham and Matt Bloomfield - who was recently sacked by fellow EFL League One club Luton Town - with their links to current Reading owner and chairman Rob Couhig.
+The two highly touted replacements for Noel Hunt are former Wycombe Wanderers managers Gareth Ainsworth – who is currently in charge of EFL League Two club Gillingham and Matt Bloomfield – who was recently sacked by fellow EFL League One club Luton Town – with their links to current Reading owner and chairman Rob Couhig.

-On 27 October, It emerged that former Wycombe Wanderers and Luton Town manager Matt Bloomfield pulled out of the race to replace Noel Hunt with it later emerging that former Rotherham United and Wigan Athletic manager Leam Richardson was in talks to become the new Royals manager - he has been without a club since leaving the Millers in the 2023-24 season with them being relegated to EFL League One at the conclusion of that season with him departing in April 2024.
-Leam Richardson has previously won the EFL League One title once with Wigan Athletic in the 2021-22 season and he was named the Sky Bet League One Manager of the Season and the LMA League One Manager of the Season for the 2021-22 campaign and he also won the EFL League Two title with Chesterfield as assistant manager to Paul Cook in the 2013-14 season.
-Sky Sports pundit and former Aston Villa midfielder Lee Hendrie named former Birmingham City and West Bromwich Albion manager Tony Mowbray and former Wycombe Wanderers and current Gillingham manager Gareth Ainsworth as his preferred replacements for Noel Hunt as the new manager.
+On 27 October, it emerged that former Wycombe Wanderers and Luton Town manager Matt Bloomfield pulled out of the race to replace Noel Hunt with it later emerging that former Rotherham United and Wigan Athletic manager Leam Richardson was in talks to become the new Royals manager – he has been without a club since leaving the Millers in the 2023–24 season with them being relegated to EFL League One at the conclusion of that season with him departing in April 2024.
+Leam Richardson has previously won the EFL League One title once with Wigan Athletic in the 2021–22 season; Sky Bet League One Manager of the 2021-22 Season; LMA League One Manager of the Season for the 2021–22 campaign and the EFL League Two title with Chesterfield as assistant manager to Paul Cook in the 2013–14 season.